monix/monix.io/_tut/docs/3x/reactive/observable.md

 ### recover (onErrorRecover)

-`Observable.recover` (alias for `onErrorRecover`) mirrors original source unless error happens - in which case it fallbacks to an `Observable` emitting one specified element generated by given partial function.
-The difference between `recover` and `handleError` is that the latter takes total function as a parameter.
+`Observable.recover` (alias for `onErrorRecover`) mirrors the original source unless an error happens - in which case it falls back to an `Observable` emitting one specified element generated by given partial function.
+The difference between `recover` and `handleError` is that the latter takes a total function as a parameter.

 ### recoverWith (onErrorRecoverWith)

-`Observable.recoverWith` (alias for `onErrorRecoverWith`) mirrors original source unless error happens - in which case it fallbacks to an `Observable` generated by given partial function.
-The difference between `recoverWith` and `handleErrorWith` is that the latter takes total function as a parameter.
+`Observable.recoverWith` (alias for `onErrorRecoverWith`) mirrors the original source unless an error happens - in which case it falls back to an `Observable` generated by the given partial function.
+The difference between `recoverWith` and `handleErrorWith` is that the latter takes a total function as a parameter.

 ### onErrorFallbackTo

-`Observable.onErrorFallbackTo` mirrors the behavior of the source, unless it is terminated with an `onError`, in which case the streaming of events continues with the specified backup sequence regardless of error.
+`Observable.onErrorFallbackTo` mirrors the behavior of the source, unless it is terminated with an `onError`, in which case the streaming of events continues with the specified backup sequence regardless of the error.

 ```tut:silent
 import monix.reactive.Observable